What Travel Taught Me About Body Hair, Pleasure, And Hookup Culture

 Once I started covering more miles on the road by bicycle, I literally had to ditch bags full of items because they were so heavy.
 I realized (thanks to lack of access to opportunities to shave) that my body hair really didn’t bother me.

 I had one worry, though, when throwing my razor away: what if I had a sexual experience with someone?
+Would I be presentable?

 I felt that I had to shave my body beforehand or else they would think my body was gross—but I decided to cross that bridge when I got to it.
 Through meeting different partners, having different conversations and being introduced to new ideas on the road, I came to a new conclusion: I didn’t have to feel shame around having body hair, or keeping it.
 When I sat and really thought about it, did having hair under my armpit (or anywhere else) really change my experience dramatically?